Measuring and Controlling Solution Degeneracy across Task-Trained Recurrent Neural Networks: Results

 \subsection{Structural regularization reduces solution degeneracy}

 Low-rank and sparsity constraints are widely used structural regularizers in neuroscience-inspired modeling and efficient machine learning~\citep{mastrogiuseppe2018linking, beiran2020shaping, olshausen1996emergence, han2015learning, glorot2011deep}.
 A low-rank penalty compresses the weight matrices into a few dominant modes, while an \(\ell_1\) penalty drives many parameters to zero and induces sparsity.
 In both cases, task-irrelevant features are pruned, nudging independently initialized networks toward more consistent solutions on the same task.
 To test this idea, we augmented the task loss with either a nuclear-norm penalty on the recurrent weights \(\mathcal{L} = \mathcal{L}_{\text{task}} + \lambda_{\text{rank}} \sum_{i=1}^{r} \sigma_i\), where \(\sigma_i\) are the singular values of the recurrent matrix, or an \(\ell_1\) sparsity penalty: \(\mathcal{L} = \mathcal{L}_{\text{task}} + \lambda_{\ell_1} \sum_{i} \left| w_i \right|\).
-We focused on the Delayed Discrimination task to control for baseline difficulty, but both regularizers consistently reduced degeneracy across all levels—and similar effects hold in other tasks (Appendix~\ref{app:regularization}, Figure~\ref{fig:regularization}).
+We focused on the Delayed Discrimination task to control for baseline difficulty, and observe that both regularizers consistently reduced degeneracy across all levels.
+Similar effects hold in other tasks (Appendix~\ref{app:regularization}, Figure~\ref{fig:regularization}) and intermediate regularization strengths (Appendix \ref{app: dense_sweep} ).